Delivering Confidence and Simplicity during Neuromuscular Blockade

 Service is essential to keep medical equipment operational and safe.
 Our Nordic service team consists of experienced service technicians stationed across the Nordic countries.
 Our service technicians are ready to take on your every service need.”

-BiliCap® is made of a 3-layered functional specialty knit fabric.
-A highly elastic, breathable membrane in the core assures the phototherapy cover’s imperviousness to light.
-The 3D knit spacing fabric underneath ensures optimum noise attenuation, provides an anti-slip effect and permanently retains the cover’s shape.
+IncuCap® is made of a 3-layered functional specialty knit fabric.
+A highly elastic, breathable membrane in the core assures the incubator cover’s imperviousness to light.
+The 3D knit spacing fabric underneath ensures optimum noise attenuation, provides an anti-slip effect, and permanently retains the cover’s shape.
+Additionally, the material is characterized by low weight.

 Timik ApS